chadmando/til/git/git-workflow-for-cleaner-commits.md

 # A Git Workflow For Cleaner Commits

-Annie Sexton describes _a better git flow_ in her article on render.com blog.
+Annie Sexton describes _a better git flow_ in her article on the render.com blog.
-She describes a better git flow would bundle commits to specific features.
+The idea is that a better git flow would bundle commits to specific features.
 A _seperation of concerns_ for your commits will allow you to revert changes without breaking other unrelated features.